2014 HSC Rules and Procedures guide

 (a) read the instructions on the examination paper, as well as all questions, carefully.
 Presiding officers and supervisors are not permitted to interpret examination questions or instructions relating to questions

-(b) write your examination centre number and student number on all writing booklets, special answer booklets and answer sheets, unless that information is preprinted
+(b) write your examination centre number and student number on all writing booklets, question and answer booklets and answer sheets, unless that information is preprinted

 (c) write clearly, preferably with black pen.
 While blue pen is also acceptable, black pen is easier for markers to read.
 Pencil may be used only where specifically directed